-Michael O’Brien is an associate at Tyr LLP.
+Michael O’Brien is a partner at Tyr LLP.
 Prior to joining Tyr LLP in October 2019, Michael carried on a general commercial and civil litigation practice at McCarthy Tétrault LLP.

 - Successfully obtained injunctive relief for a major financial institution to compel a software service provider to end the improper shut down of a vital software service in breach of the contract between the parties.

 - Assisted auditor in shareholder misrepresentation class action involving allegations of misrepresentations made in public disclosure documents.